Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

 \subsection{\LBNN{} as an Architecture}

 The decomposition in panel~a of \cref{fig:lbm_architecture} highlights the equivalence between the lattice Boltzmann update and an autoregressive neural architecture: the streaming operator performs a linear shift (non-learnable convolution), and the collision operator performs a nonlinear local transformation that can be replaced or augmented by a neural network.
 In our formulation, the equilibrium mapping within the collision operator (\cref{fig:lbm_architecture}b) is parameterized by a neural network, while the streaming operation remains fixed.
 This modular view implies that, in principle, both operators can be learned end-to-end: replacing the streaming step by learnable convolutional kernels \(K_\ell\) (as explored in \cref{appendix:streaming}) yields a fully neural LBM.
 However, our results indicate that learning the collision operator alone suffices to capture non-equilibrium dynamics, while maintaining the physical stability ensured by the fixed streaming stencil.
+Algorithm~\ref{alg:LBM_NN_algorithm} provides a detailed illustration of the collision and stream operators.